mugas/ricardo/content/coding/setting-private-friendly-web-analytics-into-your-website.md

 In there don't put the `https` just your domain.
 In my case is `ricardomoreira.io`.

 And that's all you need to do.
 Of course that you also need to go to [Plausible ](https://plausible.io/)website, register your account and put your website there.
-In case you have more than one website, Plausible let's you add has many website you need with the same price.
+In case you have more than one website, Plausible lets you add as many websites as you need at the same price.
 You can try the trial version, just register and you are free to go.

-I am happy with Plausible til the moment and gives exacly what I want, easy analytics with zero tracking.
+I am happy with Plausible until the moment and gives exactly what I want, easy analytics with zero trackings.